peroju/dmtools_gammapy/README.md

 Main Task Force page: https://portal.cta-observatory.org/WG/PHYS/SitePages/DM%20Tools%20Task%20Force.aspx

+If you want to be a collaborator of this repo and contribute, contact Judit Pérez-Romero (judit.perez@uam.es).

 ## Installation
 1 - First you need to install the last stable version of Gammapy in your computer.
 For this, you need to follow the steps in https://docs.gammapy.org/0.18.2/install/index.html
 We recommend you to install Gammapy via conda.
 If you are not familiar with Gammapy, maybe it will be useful to you to download some of the tutorial notebooks and go through them.
 The developer version will in principle not be needed for working and testing this package.